-Grievances which have not been resolved under the foregoing procedure may be appealed to ADR by the Union within fifteen (15) days of the appeal.
+Grievances filed under this section, which have not been resolved under the foregoing procedure2 may be appealed to ADR by the Union within fifteen (15) days of the appeal.
 The Union shall propose the grievance for ADR within one hundred twenty (120) days from the original filing of the grievance.